kensdy/OSINT-Steam/README.md

 - **Level:** Steam profile level.
 - **Status:** Current status of the Steam profile.

-### Usage Example

-Include practical examples of how to integrate the extracted results from the script into other projects or scripts.

 ### Notes

 - Ensure compliance with Steam's Terms of Service when using this script to avoid violations.